-Note that CCTK_ERROR and CCTK_WARN are macros which expand to calls to an internal function.
-The macros automatically include the thorn name, the source code file name and line number in the message.3
+Note that $CCTK\WARN$ is just a macro which expands to a call to an internal function.
+The macro automatically includes the thorn name, the source code file name and line number in the message.
+(For this reason it is important for Fortran code that capital letters are always used in order to expand the macro.)

-$^{^{2}}$ As discussed in Section B3.1 of this manual, the Cactus warning level threshold is set with the -W or -warning-level command-line option when running Cactus; see Section B3.1.
+$^{2}$ As discussed in Section B3.1 of this manual, the Cactus warning level threshold is set with the -W or -warning-level command-line option when running Cactus; see Section B3.1.

-3In calling CCTK_VError() or CCTK_VWarn(), you need to provide this information yourself.
-Cactus provides the macro CCTK_THORNSTRING, which is the character-string name of the current thorn.
-In C, you can get the source file name and line number from the predefined preprocessor macros FILE and LINE, respectively.
+&lt;sup>3In calling CCTK\VWarn(), you need to provide this information yourself.
+Cactus provides the macro CCTK\THORNSTRING, which is the character-string name of the current thorn.
+In C, you can get the source file name and line number from the predefined preprocessor macros \\FILE\\ and \\LINE\\, respectively.
 In Fortran you're out of luck. :(